shanemcw/homebridge-amazondash-MAC/README.md

 ### Alias
 `alias` is an optional configuration for situations where a button is meant to act just as another.
 For example, you may have a need for more than one doorbell button for multiple doors.
 Another example is a button to trigger a "Goodnight" scene—however you want one on each nightstand on each side of the bed.

 To use this capability, configure one of the buttons as typical—this is the button that will be visible in Homekit.
 In the `alias` portion of its configuration, add the MAC addresses of other buttons to "alias for" or "masquerade as" that button.
 When buttons with those MAC addresses are pushed, it will appear to Homekit as if the visible button was pushed.
-The buttons corresponding to the MAC addresses in the `alias` list will not be visible as distinct accessories in Homekit.

-Do not add the buttons corresponding to the MAC addresses in the `alias` list as seperate button accessories.
+The buttons corresponding to the MAC addresses in the `alias` list are not intended to be visible as seperate accessories in Homekit—do not add the buttons corresponding to the MAC addresses in the `alias` list as seperate button accessories.

 ## Wifi Device and Monitor Mode
 It is required that wifi device (such as a USB wifi dongle) can be configured and run in monitor mode.
 An example USB wifi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.